Nalinc/the-midnight-paper/papers/Surround-See:Enabling_Peripheral_Vision_on_Smartphones_during_Active_Use.md

   - This is done by loading a list of reference images and their corresponding orientations in the begining, and using them to rotate the input frames during the recognition process.

 #### Weakness
-- Authors do not explain how they handle false positive gestures if someone accidently waves a hand from a peripheral distance while the real user is near the phone.
-What if its the other way round?
-This essestially means that both front-camera and omni-vision camera need to detect faces simulatneously which would bring more latency and delay appropriate action that needs to be taken.
+- Authors did not explain how to handle false positive gestures.
+Situations where someone accidentally waves a hand from a peripheral distance while the real user is near the phone are not addressed.
+This essentially means that at some point, both front-camera and omni-vision camera need to detect faces simultaneously which would introduce latency and delay appropriate action that needs to be taken
 - Under 'Recognizing hand postures', authors mentions that '1' posture, with the index finger is reserved for pointing.
 However, under 'Posture for Speed-dialing', they talk about mapping 5 phone numbers to the 5 hand postures (from 1 to 5).
 They dont really clarify how Surround-See distuinghes between 'pointing' and 'speed-dialing 1' gesture.

 #### Future Work
--
+- I would extend Surround See's ability to perceive its environment by integrating a classifier that auto-detects the type of room where device is being used and adjust necessary settings accordingly(sound, airplane mode).
+It would be similar to how most of the present day devices have auto-brightness setting.
+Such a classifier can cover common places like airport, lecture hall, bedroom or outdoors.

 ---
 **System Description**